 However, the research team set about interviewing the individuals, with a suite of questions designed to differentiate between excellence and innovation.
-All the individuals listed here had a slightly different take on what constituted innovation.
-One common attribute they identified was openness, both in terms of thought and attitude.
-Others included a commitment to constant improvement, creativity and imagination.
+All the individuals listed here had a slightly different take on

 However, sources of inspiration for these lawyers differ widely.
-Dino Barajas of Akin Gump Strauss Hauer & Feld describes his moments of innovation in a way that is akin to Zen Buddhism as "being the one person that is able to be the pillar of calmness in the hurricane".
+Dino Barajas of Akin Gump Strauss Hauer & Feld describes his moments of innovation in a way that is akin to Zen Buddhism - as "being the one person that is able to be the pillar of calmness in the hurricane".
 Jack Butler of Skadden, Arps, Slate, Meagher &